ebief/Calibre-Metro-Icon-Set/README.md

-# Calibre-Metro-Icon-Set
+# Metro Enhanced Icon Set for Calibre

-Icon set Metro updated for Calibre
+Icon set Metro Enhanced for Calibre based from Metro icon set.

 ## How to use